katiysheck/discrete_math/README.md

 # discrete_math
 all you need to pass the discrete math exam and the best synopsis ever (❁´◡`❁)

-_I need to tell that the first language of this synopsis is russian, so first of all I will publish ru-version, and then I will translate it in English (or you can help me instead ;)_
+*_I need to tell that the first language of this synopsis is russian, so first of all I will publish ru-version, and then I will translate it in English (or you can help me instead ;)_

+*_And also I will write themes out of order because I can :^)_

 ## In this synopsis you will understand (might be changed):

 **1) Introduction to sets, basic operations**